 30–45 survey staff are employed each summer to set, check and remove the traps.
 It is a full-time seasonal position that requires considerable driving and the ability to work outdoors in all kinds of weather.

-The gypsy moth survey program concentrates on the eastern half of the state due to the natural westward movement of gypsy moth through Wisconsin as the population front expands.
+The spongy moth survey program concentrates on the eastern half of the state due to the natural westward movement of spongy moth through Wisconsin as the population front expands.
 Selected high-risk businesses also receive survey traps throughout the annually designated trapping survey project area.
-Over the years, the trapping survey has shown us where gypsy moth populations are starting up, building, and moving.
+Over the years, the trapping survey has shown us where spongy moth populations are starting up, building, and moving.